auth0/docs/articles/auth0lab/verifiable-credentials/issue-credentials.md

 5. Click **Deploy** on the top right of the code editor.
 This will make the action code available for usage and wait for the action to be deployed.

-6. After you set up your action, you will need to add it to the flow.
-Navigate back to the verifiable credential issuance flow (step 1), and then click on __"Custom"__ under the **"Add Action"** window.
+6. After you set up your action, you'll need to add it to the flow.
+Navigate back to the verifiable credential issuance flow (step 1), and then click on **Custom** under the **"Add Action"** window.
 There you should see your newly created custom action.

+7. Drag the action from the right menu and drop it in-between the **Start** and **End** workflow nodes.
+See the animation below for help on how to do this.

 	<img src="https://cdn.auth0.com/docs/auth0lab/vcs/developer-walkthrough-issuer/image5.gif" style="border-radius: 7px;border: 1px #8f8f8f solid;"/>

-7. Click **Apply** in the top-right corner to apply the changes.
+8. Click **Apply** in the top-right corner to apply the changes.

-8. In order to accept requests from ID Wallet, you need to configure your tenant to accept OIDC Dynamic Clients:
+9. To accept requests from ID Wallet you need to configure your tenant to accept OIDC Dynamic Clients:
 	- Using the left nav, go to **Settings**.
 At the top of the page, click the **Advanced** tab.
 	- Scroll down to the **Settings** panel and enable the **"OIDC Dynamic Application Registration"** toggle.

 	<img src="https://cdn.auth0.com/docs/auth0lab/vcs/developer-walkthrough-issuer/image6.png" />

-9. Promote at least one connection in your Auth0 Lab tenant to [domain level](https://auth0.com/docs/authenticate/identity-providers/promote-connections-to-domain-level).
+10. Promote at least one connection in your Auth0 Lab tenant to [domain level](https://auth0.com/docs/authenticate/identity-providers/promote-connections-to-domain-level).
 By default, you will have a database connection that was created when your tenant was created.
     - Navigate on the left hand nav to **Authentication > Database**.
-  	- There should be a database connection listed called **"Username-Password-Authentication"**; click it to head to **Settings**.
+  	- There should be a database connection listed called **Username-Password-Authentication**; click it to head to **Settings**.
-  	- Scroll down, and enable the __"Enable for third party clients"__ toggle.
+  	- Scroll down, and enable the **Enable for third party clients** toggle.

 	<img src="https://cdn.auth0.com/docs/auth0lab/vcs/developer-walkthrough-issuer/image1.png" />

-10. Ensure that the connection you just promoted is enabled for at least one regular application.
+11. Ensure that the connection you just promoted is enabled for at least one regular application.
     - Using the left nav and go to **Applications > Applications**.
     - Select the **Default App**.
     - Go to the **Connections** tab, and ensure that the connection you promoted is toggled on.

-11. Finally, add your tenant as an issuer in ID wallet:
+12. Finally, add your tenant as an issuer in ID wallet:
   	- Head to [wallet issuers list](https://wallet.verifiablecredentials.dev/settings/issuers)
-  	- Add an issuer using the **"+"** button.
+  	- Add an issuer using the **+** button.
   	- Type in your tenant domain: `TENANT_ID.auth0lab.com`

 	<img src="https://cdn.auth0.com/docs/auth0lab/vcs/developer-walkthrough-issuer/image8.png" style="width: 40%;"/>